lodomo/lodomo.github.io/DevJournal.md

 Also that "vercel" thing was a bust.
 I'm going to have to figure out how to get the form to work without it.

 I've got 2 full days dedicated to this project left, time to get it done.

+## NerdFonts!
+### March 12th 2025

+Ok I figured out another thing to add that was from outside of the scope of the class.
+I added in "Nerd Fonts" from https://www.nerdfonts.com to get some icons for the buttons.

+I'm going to call the projects section done.
+It was incredibly frustrating to get the cards to all fill the row.
+I think I finally got it to work.
+I used https://getbootstrap.com/docs/5.0/utilities/flex/ and a mix of ChatGPT to find the right combination of classes, but the buttons don't go to the bottom like how I want them to.

+I'm going to call it done for now, and move on to the contact section.